xyuan/e3sm_p3_shoc/externals/ekat/extern/kokkos/BUILD.md

   -DKokkos_ROOT=${kokkos_install_prefix} \
   -DCMAKE_CXX_COMPILER=${compiler_used_to_build_kokkos}
 ````
-Note: You may need the following if using some versions of CMake (e.g. 3.12):
+Note: You may need the following if your project requires a minimum CMake version older than 3.12:
 ````cmake
 cmake_policy(SET CMP0074 NEW)
 ````